 16th March 1812, the Siege of Badajoz was the bloodiest of battles, and was considered a costly British victory.
 Around 4,800 Allied soldiers were killed or wounded during the intense fighting against the French forces.

 22nd July 1812, At the Battle of Salamanca, Arthurs Anglo-Portuguese army overwhelmingly defeated Marshal Auguste Marmont’s French forces with a succession of flacking manoeuvres.
-5,100 were killed from the Allied forces, while the French suffered 13,000 men killed.
+5,100 men killed from the Allied forces, while the French suffered 13,000 men killed.

 22nd February 1812, As a reward for liberating the Spanish city of Madrid, Arthur became the Earl of Wellington.